 The monsoon season in Arizona creates an ideal breeding ground for mosquitoes.
 Standing water and humid air enhance mosquito activity.
 With monsoon season quickly approaching it’s important to know some best practices for protecting yourself.

 How to Protect Yourself from Mosquito Bites

-The best way to avoid mosquito bites is to avoid mosquitoes.
-There are a few tactics you can use around your home or when spending time outside to protect yourself from getting bit.
+The best way to avoid mosquito bites is to avoid mosquitoes, primarily by removing any infestations you find in your home by searching online for “terminix massachusetts“.
+There are a few other tactics you can use around your home or when spending time outside to protect yourself from getting bit.
 Give some of these a try: